• United Kingdom

 Personal Statement

-I am a senior lecturer in the School of Social Work and Social Policy.
+I am a Senior Lecturer in the School of Social Work and Social Policy.
 I joined the University after completing a PhD exploring the transition from childhood to adulthood for young people with learning disabilities at the University of Glasgow.
-Much of my teaching and research interests focus on the area of adult social care, with a particular interest in learning disability and mental health.
+Much of my teaching and research interests focus on the area of adult social care, with a particular interest in learning disability and mental health and I have successfully published and generated income in this field.
+My work focuses on the citizenship and human rights of marginalised groups and I am committed to working in partnership with people with lived experience as peer researchers.
+I am skilled in the use of inclusive, creative and participatory research methods.

-I currently hold the role of Course Leader on the BA (Hons) in Social Work and am committed to ensuring our students have an excellent learning and teaching experience during thier four years on the course.
+I am programme lead on the Postgraduate Certicate in Mental Health Social Work and am committed to ensuring our students have an excellent learning and teaching experience during their time on the programme.
 I also coordinate the service user and carer network in the School in partnership with colleagues at Glasgow Caledonian University.
 The network has a remit to influence all aspects of teaching and education across our social work programmes and has involvement in relation to selection, teaching and assessment as well as course monitoring and review.

 Research Interests